aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

   stacking protections: the Chrome sandbox, the OS userspace, the kernel, the firmware, and the hardware.

-Because of all this, users cat get a _trustworthy_ computing environment by _powerwashing_ their Chromebook (lingo for a deep but fast wipe) back to a pristine state.
+Because of all this, users can get a _trustworthy_ computing environment by _powerwashing_ their Chromebook (lingo for a deep but fast wipe) back to a pristine state.
 On paper, this is awesome!
 It makes powerwashed Chromebooks ideal to handle security-sensitive tasks.
 The downside is that a powerwashed